siobhankb/data-structure-practice/README.md

 # data-structure-practice
 ### First Challenge:
-work through each of the 14 patterns in this post:[(https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed)]
+work through each of the 14 patterns in [this post](https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed).